A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Performance Evaluations

-We simulated 25 datasets at each $\omega\in\Omega$ for each phantom, and obtained activation maps using our APECMa-EGM algorithms.
-In addition to our method , we obtained activation maps specifying only $\delta$ and ignoring the spatial (pixel) information.
-Recognizing that a practitioner may not specify $\delta$ with complete accuracy, we evaluated performance of both sets of methodologies for $\delta \in \{0.95, 0.975, 0.99\}$ to evaluate sensitivity of our results to such potential $\delta$-misspecification.
-For all experiments, we set $K_{max} = 8$ and used BIC and ICL-BIC to obtain the best $K^*$ and our initial assignments of the voxels in the image.
-We applied each merging procedure (P1, P2, P3) to obtain the final assignments.
-Performance comparisons of our methods were with common thresholding alternatives~\citep{fristonetal06}: Bonferroni correction, FDR~\citep{benjaminiandhochberg95}, BY2001~\citep{benjaminiandyekutieli01}, Random Field (RF) Theory~\citep{worsleyetal96}, clusterwise thresholding with first- (CT 1st) and second-order (CT 2nd) neighborhoods.
-Our methodology was implemented using our \proglang{R} package~\pkg{MixfMRI}~\citep{Chen2017} and \pkg{AnalyzeFMRI}~\citep{Bordier2011} for the competing methods.
-We do not report performance using many other methods because they either require SPMs with specific (typically, Gaussian) distributional assumptions~\citep{almodovarandmaitra19,spisaketal19} or consistently performed poorly~\citep{smithandnichols09,winkleretal14}.
+We simulated 25 datasets at each $\omega\in\Omega$ for each phantom, and obtained activation maps using our APECMa-EGM algorithms and its competitors.
+Recognizing that a practitioner may not (be able to) specify $\delta$ with complete accuracy, we evaluated performance of our method , and its counterpart that ignored the spatial penalty, with $\delta \in \{0.95, 0.975, 0.99\}$ to evaluate sensitivity of our results to such potential $\delta$-misspecification.
+For all experiments, we set $K_{\max} = 8$. \paragraph{Simulation results} We now detail and discuss our results.